NaveedNaseem84/PP2---RPSLS/README.md

 ### Frameworks, Libraries and Programs Used
 * #### Google Fonts: [Google Orbitron font](https://fonts.google.com/specimen/Orbitron) and [Google Inria Sans font](https://fonts.google.com/specimen/Inria+Sans)

-  * The Orbitron and Inria Sans fonts was imported into the style sheet (style.css) and used throughout the project.
+  * The Orbitron and Inria Sans fonts were imported into the style sheet (style.css) and used throughout the project.

 * #### Font Awesome: [Font awesome](https://fontawesome.com/)